List of Pac-Man video games: Pac-Man (1982–1983)

-Specials
+Specials (1982)

 Pac-Man Halloween Special: The Halloween special consisted of two segments from the show, "Pacula" and "Trick or Chomp".
 The special aired in primetime on ABC on October 30, 1982.
 It has been replayed on channels like Cartoon Network and Boomerang during Halloween in later years until 2014.

 Christmas Comes to Pac-Land: In this Christmas special, Pac-Man and his family help Santa Claus (voiced by Peter Cullen) after he crash lands in Pac-Land (after the reindeer were startled by the floating eyes of the Ghost Monsters after Pac-Man, Ms. Pac-Man and Pac-Baby chomped them).
 Mezmeron was the only character from the cartoon that is not in the special (although his lair, which is covered in snow, appears).
 It was shown every December on the Boomerang Christmas Party until 2014.

 Pac-Man and the Ghostly Adventures (2013–2015)

 Pac-Man and the Ghostly Adventures, known in Japan as is an animated television series produced by 41 Entertainment, Arad Productions, a partnership between Sprite Animation Studios and OLM, Inc., and Bandai Namco Entertainment for Tokyo MX (stereo version), BS11 (stereo version) and Disney XD (bilingual version).
 Based on Bandai Namco's Pac-Man video game franchise, it is the second animated series to be based upon the game franchise, following the 1982 TV series.
 The show aired from June 15, 2013, to May 29, 2015, running for three seasons and 52 episodes.